How to Triple Your Profits at Micro Poker Games With 3 Simple Strategies

 Even more important these days though is to leave the table if you don’t see somebody fitting this profile within your first couple orbits.
 After all, there are so many other tables to choose from at the micros that do have fish on them.

-It doesn’t matter if you have the best in the world, you simply aren’t going to crush a table full of tight regulars.
+It doesn’t matter if you have the best micro stakes poker strategy in the world, you simply aren’t going to crush a table full of tight regulars.
 The main reason why is because they simply don’t make enough big fundamental mistakes like the fish do.

 By playing so tight they actually protect themselves as well.
 It’s really hard to lose a lot when you have the nuts every time you play a pot!